-Deputy to the Assistant Under Secretary for Health for Community Care, Performing the Delegable Duties of the Deputy Under Secretary for Health Veterans Health Administration Department of Veterans Affairs
+Steven L. Lieberman, M.D Deputy Under Secretary for Health Veterans Health Administration Department of Veterans Affairs

-C. CENTERS FOR MEDICARE & MEDICAID SERVICES
+C. CENTERS FOR MEDICARE & MEDICAID SERVICES PROGRAM OFFICIAL

-The authorized program official, whose signature appears below, accepts and expressly agrees to the terms and conditions expressed herein, confirms that no verbal agreements of any kind shall be binding or recognized, and hereby commits their respective organization to the terms of this Agreement.
+The authorized program official, whose signature appears below, accepts and expressly agrees to the terms and conditions expressed herein, confinns that no verbal agreements of any kind shall be binding or recognized, and hereby commits their respective organization to the terms of this Agreement.